 The location, in feet, from the nearest existing upstream and downstream crossings to the location of the proposed crossing.

-For culverts, the invert elevations (referenced to NGVD-29 or NAVD-88), diameter, length and type of culvert.
+For culverts, the invert elevations (referenced to NAVD-88), diameter, length and type of culvert.

-For bridges, the deck and low member elevations (referenced to NGVD-29 or NAVD-88), and the length and number and spacing of spans.
+For bridges, the deck and low member elevations (referenced to NAVD-88), and the length and number and spacing of spans.

 Three surveyed cross-section of the canal right-of-way: one at the location of the proposed crossing, and one fifty to one-hundred feet upstream and downstream of the proposed crossing.
 At a minimum, surveyed elevations must be provided at each right-of-way line, canal top of bank, toe of slope, and at the lowest point of the canal bottom.
 The location of any existing improvements and their proximity to the project area shall also be shown.